ashtonian/technitium-configurator/README.md

 # Technitium Configurator

 A Go tool for configuring Technitium DNS Server in a declarative fashion, supporting both one-time setup and continuous configuration management (see limitations).
-Also supports updating user password, and creating/syncing a kube secret with an api token.
+Also supports updating user password, and creating/syncing a kube secret with an api token value.

+## Why

+DNS is *critical* and therefore its configuration should be easily repeatable.
+Technetium is one of the only open source, authoritative servers with a UI, that supports additional feature sets like dns sink hole, RFC2136 support (external-dns), split horizon ect...
+However its config files are currently stored in binary with complex versioning/logic, and there isn't a declarative solution.
+To address this, an over engineered configuration utility was born.

+PowerDNS was also considered however they are moving features to a commercial platform.

 ## Features

 - Create and manage API tokens
+- Update user passwords
 - Configure DNS server settings
 - Manage DNS zones and records
 - Install and configure apps